-When planted close together, hawthorn trees can serve as an excellent line of defense.
+When planted close together, hawthorn (Crataegus spp.) can serve as an excellent line of defense.
 That’s because hawthorn trees have lots of thorns – trespassers beware!

 Train the limbs of young trees to grow in long lines, rather than allowing them to grow upward.
 If you do this, it will create a natural fence that maintains itself over time (without needing pruning).

-While black locust and honey locust trees both have their uses on a farm, honey locust is excellent for security purposes.
-These naturally thorny trees also grow edible pods and can fix nitrogen into hash oil.
+While black locust and honey locust trees (Locusta spp.) both have their uses on a farm, honey locust is excellent for both security purposes and as a food source.
+These naturally thorny trees grow pods full of sweet, nutrient-rich pulp.

 3. Osage Orange